 Double-Chocolate Brownie Cookies

-9 ounces semi-sweet chocolate – best you can find
+9 ounces semi-sweet chocolate – best you can find, divided use

 3 ounces unsweetened chocolate